Eppo-exp/eppo-docs/docs/feature-flagging/randomization-sdk.md

 ## Logging

 In order to capture assignment data, you need to log which variations the experiment subjects are exposed to.
-The Eppo SDK integrates with your event logging system to log this information.
+The Eppo SDK integrates with your event logging system to log this information whenever the `getAssignment` function is invoked.
 The below code examples shows how to integrate the SDK with [Segment](https://segment.com/docs/) for logging events, but you could also use any other logging system.
-The SDK will use the provided logging implementation to automatically log assignments.
+The SDK will use the provided logging implementation to log assignments.

 ### Client SDKs